Uniswap/org-v1/src/pages/docs/v2/10-API/03-queries.md

 ### Token Data

 Token data can be fetched using the token contract address as an ID.
 Token data is aggregated across all pairs the token is included in.
-Any token that is included in some pair in Uniswap can be queried.
+Any token that is included in some pair in the Uniswap protocol can be queried.

 #### Token Overview

-Get a snapshot of the current stats on a token in Uniswap.
+Get a snapshot of the current stats on a token in the Uniswap protocol.
 This query fetches current stats on DAI.
 The allPairs field gets the first 200 pairs DAI is included in sorted by liquidity in derived USD.

 ```